yguitton/training-material/topics/single-cell/tutorials/scrna-case_alevin/tutorial.md

 {% snippet faqs/galaxy/analysis_troubleshooting.md sc=true %}

-## Generate a transcript to gene map
+# From transcriptomes and read files to a matrix!

 Gene-level, rather than transcript-level, quantification is standard in scRNA-seq, which means that the expression level of alternatively spliced RNA molecules are combined to create gene-level values.
 Droplet-based scRNA-seq techniques only sample one end each transcript, so lack the full-molecule coverage that would be required to accurately quantify different transcript isoforms.

+## Generate a transcript to gene map

 To generate gene-level quantifications based on transcriptome quantification, Alevin and similar tools require a conversion between transcript and gene identifiers.
 We can derive a transcript-gene conversion from the gene annotations available in genome resources such as Ensembl.
 The transcripts in such a list need to match the ones we will use later to build a binary transcriptome index.
 If you were using spike-ins, you'd need to add these to the transcriptome and the transcript-gene mapping.